Skip to content

 - All the members of panchayats at the village, intermediate and district levels shall be elected directly by the people.

-- Chairperson of intermediate and district levels shall be elected indirectly from amongst the elected members.
+- Chairperson of intermediate and district levels shall be elected indirectly from among the elected members.

 - Chairperson of a panchayat at the village level shall be elected in such manner as the state legislature determines.